Liquid UI - Documentation - 5.3 Using Dynamic Switchto with bot

 enter("process":create_iw21);

-6. Now go to your bot directory and create two copies of your guixt.sjs file.
-Name the first one 'fte1.sjs' and the second one 'fte2.sjs'.
-Open the 'fte1.sjs' file and enter the directory where you are storing the scripts for the IW21 operation.
+9. Create two copies of your guixt.sjs file in the bot directory.
+Name the first one as 'fte1.sjs' and the second as 'fte2.sjs'.
+Open the 'fte1.sjs' file and enter the directory where the script for the IW21 operation is stored.
 In our example, the directory is as shown below.

 directory1 = "C:\\guixt\\fte1";

-7. Close the 'fte1.sjs' file and open the 'fte2.sjs' file.
-Enter the directory where you are storing the scripts for the VA01 operation.
+10. Close the 'fte1.sjs' file and open the 'fte2.sjs' file.
+Enter the directory where the script for the VA01 operation is stored.
 In our example, the directory is as shown below.
 Save your changes and close the file.

 directory1 = "C:\\guixt\\fte2";

-8. Open the 'functions.sjs' file and create a function for the IW21 transaction.
-You can use the same script that we used in our IW21 example earlier.
-Our sample function is as follows
+11. Open the 'functions.sjs' file and create a function for the IW21 transaction.
+The sample function is as follows.

 function create_iw21() {